shreyTech/java-technical-assignment/NOTES.md

 and discount can be calculated effectively.
 But I have managed to provide a high level implementation model in the given time which can be extended to add more functionality in future.

+One of the test for multiple items in the basket has started failing after integrating Basket with Discount processing system, but I was not able to fix it in the interest of time.